Quick Start Tutorial

 - Click Register application.
 Your library's client credentials will be shown in the same page:

 - Head over to the imported Postman collection.
-Find the collection's Variables tab, paste the Client ID and the Client Secret into the indicated fields and save:
+Find the collection's Variables tab, paste the Client ID and the Client Secret into the indicated fields and save.
+Do not forget to save!

 Before your application can make requests, it needs an access token.

-Now we have everything we need to start making requests and to create our very first recipe via the API!
+Now we have everything we need to start making requests.

 Get a list of outlets